manu101018/Personal_website/README.md

-This is my personal website ,where I will upload details about my carrer and important updates.
+This is my personal website ,where I will upload details about my carrer and other important updates.